wp-plugins/wp-cms-post-control/readme.txt

 = It's not working! =

-**Make sure you are using the latest version!** V1.11 introduced some new coding that should stop any conflicts with variables from other plugins and theme functions (this was not a fault of the Post Control plugin, rather lazy global declarations of global variables in other code).
+**Make sure you are using the latest version!** V1.2 is designed for WordPress 2.7 and above, V1.11 is designed to run on WordPress 2.5 to Wordpress 2.6.3

 If it still doesn't work for you, try de-activating, then re-activate the plugin.
 It behaves well and cleans-up after itself, so this will delete all database options entries created by the plugin and create you a new set.
 Also you might try hitting refresh in your browser to ensure the plugins CSS control is being used by your browser.